James Lloyd Thomas

 James Lloyd Thomas hails from the West Midlands and while at Halesowen Grammar School was awarded the junior organ scholarship at Birmingham Conservatoire to study with George Miles.
 Later, James gained a place at Trinity College, London where he took a particular interest in accompaniment and conducting.
 He won prizes and scholarships and went on to graduate with honours, enabling him to embark upon postgraduate study.
 He chose to continue his musical studies at Trinity College and went on to complete his PGCE at London University.

-James’ teaching career led him to Oundle School, where he combined his roles as organist and teacher as Director of Chapel Music, and subsequently to positions as Director of Music at Kingston Grammar School, Christ College Brecon, St. Leonard’s-Mayfield School and Lingfield Notre-Dame.
+James’ teaching career led him to Oundle School, where he combined the roles of organist and teacher as director of chapel music, and subsequently to positions as director of music at Kingston Grammar School, Christ College Brecon, St. Leonard’s-Mayfield School and Lingfield Notre-Dame.
 He has played and taught the organ throughout, as well as conducting various orchestras and choirs and taking on further postgraduate study; his academic research and performance featured the German Romantics Ritter and Töpfer.

-James teaches the organ both privately and as part of the renowned St Giles International Organ School.
-He is also assistant director of the Oundle for Organists Summer courses where, in addition to teaching the organ, he teaches conducting and other aspects of choral direction to young organists and prospective Oxford and Cambridge organ scholars.
+James teaches the organ privately but has also tutored for St Giles International Organ School, The Royal College of Organists’ (RCO) Academy and the Royal School of Church Musicians’ (RSCM) national courses.
+He has for many years been assistant director of the Oundle for Organists summer courses where, in addition to teaching the organ, he teaches conducting and other aspects of choral direction to young organists and prospective Oxford and Cambridge organ scholars.

-In all his teaching, James’ infectious enthusiasm and direct approach, combined with his knowledge and experience ensures an enjoyable and productive learning experience.
+In all his teaching, James’ infectious enthusiasm and direct approach combined with his knowledge and experience ensure an enjoyable and productive learning experience.
 If you would like to know more, please contact James.